 Yet, to fully understand the current state of our nation, you must also visit the townships around Cape Town.
 With the help of elders, you’ll visit Gugulethu township, not to sightsee, but to mingle with locals, exchange cultural values, and witness first-hand the unique dynamics that join these thriving communities and their unwavering community spirit.

 It’s still a journey of understanding; but instead of focusing on differences, we celebrate diversity.
 More than two decades after the first democratic election, the Rainbow Nation is still finding its way and is still rebuilding a segregated society.
-It can be hard to come face-to-face with an unjust past, but it’s essential to gasp this journey in order to understand the South Africa of today.
+It can be hard to come face-to-face with an unjust past, but it’s essential to grasp this journey in order to understand the South Africa of today.

-This is not your average day tour.
+This is not your average half-day tour.
 It’s a trip that’s as much for the history buffs as it is the traveller who has simply fallen in love with the physical beauty of this country.
 It’s about meeting and engaging with locals who freely share the most personal stories of hardship – to help understand the struggle and appreciate how far South Africans have come.

 Hear a former resident share their District Six story for an emotional glimpse of Apartheid.

 Experience the vibrant township of Gugulethu on a walking tour.

 Explore the V&A Waterfront's cacophony of sights, sounds and tastes.

 Learn about Mandela's past with an additional add-on tour of Robben Island.

 Start with a morning pick-up from your accommodation in Cape Town.